Jay-study-nildana/MovieSearch/MongoDB_API_CRUD_HelloWorld/readme.md

 note : learn how to use the mongodb db driver for node js, here : https://www.mongodb.com/docs/drivers/node/current/

+# about mongo db

+1. Ensure that your online mongo db, 'local IP address' is added in the database dashboard.
+1. check with compass software, if you are able to access the online database.
+1. make sure that you updated the connectionstring 'cloudconnectionstring' in the .env file to match your mongo db online database.
+1. after that, test the endpoints with the postman.

 # .env file

 You must create a .env file which looks like this.
 Note that this project uses both localhost and cloud mongo db databases. make sure both are ready.